prescience-data/4g-rotator/README.md

 3. Add this "secret" to `config.json` file along with your clean Google address.

 ##### Windows
-1. Run the `Renew.sh` / `Renew.bat` shortcut script and watch your phone renew its IP!
+1. Run the `Renew.sh` / `Renew.bat` shortcut script and watch your phone renew its IP (see quick video demo below)!
+Or integrate with your existing Node automations.

 ### Recommendations

-I also recommend enabling the Auto Tether via USB script to avoid having to manually enable USB tethering each time you plug it in as a USB modem.
+We also recommend enabling the Auto Tether via USB script to avoid having to manually enable USB tethering each time you plug it in as a USB modem.

 Additionally, although you can use this via Wifi tethering, it's quite a bit more complicated to manage this in a Node script, but it is possible.

-To avoid data excess, disable your phones auto update over 4g and set to only update over Wifi.
+To avoid data excess, disable your phones auto update over 4G and set to only update over Wifi.

-### Running Remotely / Offshore
+### Taking It Further / Running Remotely / Offshore

 But what if you need to access 4G IPs in a different country?